eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 Networking interfaces
 =====================

-Cyclone DDS uses a single network interface, the *preferred* interface, for transmitting its multicast packets and advertises only the address corresponding to this interface in the DDSI discovery protocol.
+Eclipse Cyclone DDS uses a single network interface, the *preferred* interface, for transmitting its multicast packets and advertises only the address corresponding to this interface in the DDSI discovery protocol.